Jubatian/rrpge-spec/specs/mix_arch.rst

 ------------------------------------------------------------------------------

-The timing of the mixer operations depend only on whether FM mode is enabled or not.
-Otherwise the timing is consistent for all configurations, dominated by the necessary memory accesses.
+The timing of the mixer operations is consistent for all configurations, dominated by the necessary memory accesses (7 for each pass).
+A mixer operation takes the following amount of main clock cycles:

-FM disabled (cycles): 18 + (6 * n)

-FM enabled (cycles): 20 + (10 * n)
+16 + (14 * n)

-'n' is the number of words to process.
+'n' is the number of passes to process (so the operation takes 3.5 cycles / sample).
+Note that the two cycles necessary for reading the Amplitude source are present even when the AM source is turned off.